earthstar-project/earthstar/README.md

 ![](docs/earthstar-wordmark.png)

-## An offline-first, distributed, syncable, embedded document database for use in p2p software
+## An offline-first, distributed, syncable, embedded document database for use in p2p software -- in browsers and outside of browsers

 *Alpha - do not use for important data yet*